How to make your CV stand out at university

 Connecting with your tutors on LinkedIn is always a great move, too.

-Use your careers advice service
+Use the careers advice service at university

 They'll also be able to give you some advice on how you can use recruitment agencies to get the job you want... oh, looks like we just did that bit for them.

 Many universities also run schemes to help you become more employable too.
-For example, the University of Kent runs a Employability Points scheme to reward students for doing things that help boost their job-hunting odds by giving them more experience.
+For example, the University of Kent runs an Employability Points scheme to reward students for doing things that help boost their job-hunting odds by giving them more experience.

 Quite simply – if you know where you want to be, then find out what's expected of you in order to get there and start working towards your goal.